MindMeep/home-site/README.md

-home-site
+Home - Site
 =========

-The home site of mindmeep
+The Home site of MindMeep
+We've utilised parallax designing in our website.